eic/Singularity/README.md

 # What's next

-After entering the Singularity container, you can source sPHENIX environment and interact with it in the same way as on RCF:
+After entering the Singularity container, you can source the EIC environment and interact with it in the same way as on RCF:

 ```
 computer:~/> singularity shell <options depending on which of the two downloading options above>
 Singularity: Invoking an interactive shell within container...
-Singularity rhic_sl7_ext.simg:~/> source /opt/sphenix/core/bin/sphenix_setup.sh -n
+Singularity rhic_sl7_ext.simg:~/> source  /cvmfs/eic.opensciencegrid.org/x8664_sl7/opt/fun4all/core/bin/eic_setup.sh -n
-# or source /cvmfs/sphenix.opensciencegrid.org/x8664_sl7/opt/sphenix/core/bin/sphenix_setup.sh -n # if using sphenix.opensciencegrid.org
-# or source /cvmfs/sphenix.opensciencegrid.org/gcc-8.3/opt/sphenix/core/bin/sphenix_setup.sh -n # if using gcc v8
+# or source /cvmfs/eic.opensciencegrid.org/gcc-8.3/opt/sphenix/core/bin/sphenix_setup.sh -n # if using gcc v8
 Singularity rhic_sl7_ext.simg:~/> lsb_release  -a         # Verify same environment shows up as that on RCF
 LSB Version:	:core-4.1-amd64:core-4.1-ia32:core-4.1-noarch
 Distributor ID:	Scientific